udgsg/Hackathon2021/README.md

 <img src="https://tiffanyebarber.com/wp-content/uploads/2020/11/Tiffany-P1030507-min-768x522.jpg" align="left" width="100"/>

-**Tiffany E. Barber** : Assistant Professor of Africana Studies and Art History.
-She is a scholar, curator, and critic of twentieth and twenty-first century visual art, new media, and performance.
+**Tiffany E. Barber** : Tiffany E. Barber, an Assistant Professor of Africana Studies and Art History at UD, is a scholar, curator, and critic of twentieth and twenty-first century visual art, new media, and performance.
+Her work, which spans abstraction, Afrofuturism, dance, fashion, feminism, and ethics of representation and aesthetic criticism, focuses on artists of Black diaspora working in the United States and the broader Atlantic world.
+She has completed fellowships at ArtTable, the Delaware Art Museum, and the University of Virginia’s Carter G. Woodson Institute for African-American and African Studies.
+She will be a Postdoctoral Fellow at the Getty Research Institute in 2021-2022.

 **Affiliation** : University Of Delaware